-Part-year Residents - To determine the amount to write in Column B of each line, apply the specific instructions for each line below to the amount in Column A. Do not include any amount from the period while you were a nonresident.
+Part-year Residents - To determine the amount to write in Column B of each line, apply the specific instructions for each line below to the amount in Column A. Do not include any amount from the period while you were a nonresident or any items that are not specifically listed for each line.
 See Publication 111 for specific examples.